Emmykage/To-Do-List/README.md

 To-Do-List

-> This Website adds remove and updatests to-do-list
+> This Web App manages ToDo activities adds and  remove individual lists, update the list in the localstorage, edits the list according and checkouts out completed list of activities

 ## Built With

 - HTML
+- CSS
 - Javascrict
+- Webpack

 ## Getting Started

 To clone this project:
 - Go to github project repository
-- Click on the green button(known as code)
+- Click on the green button("code")
 - Copy the ssh link
 - on your local machine, type the command git clone link